fenago/robotic-process-automation/md/Lab_5.md

 Lab 5.
 Taking Control of the Controls
 --------------------------------------------------

-By now, you should be able to make fairly complex workflows and take various paths using control flows.
-You should now know how to store and evaluate variables to make a decision.
-I hope you are using a recorder extensively, as we will revisit the recorder in this lab to learn more about it.

 In this lab, we will go into detail on how we can interact with the controls in the UI.
 Sometimes, you may need to click on a particular button or extract information from a textbox.
 Either we take some action